MicrosoftDocs/windows-iotcore-docs/windows-iotcore/Downloads.md

 ## Latest Windows 10 IoT Core builds

 > [!IMPORTANT]
 > Do not use maker images for commercialization.
-If you are commercializing a device, you mus tuse a custom FFU for optimal security.
-Learn more [here](https://docs.microsoft.com/en-us/windows-hardware/manufacture/iot/iot-core-manufacturing-guide)
+If you are commercializing a device, you must use a custom FFU for optimal security.
+Learn more [here](https://docs.microsoft.com/en-us/windows-hardware/manufacture/iot/iot-core-manufacturing-guide).

 ### October 2018 Release